 What is the difference between VAT and GST?

 VAT and GST are often used interchangeably, though there are particular differences derived from their implementations.
 Both forms of taxes are present in multiple stages of transactions and based on the value added; however, VAT procedure is related to the production/distribution chain, in contrast to the GST which appears in the supply chain.
 In other words, VAT is linked to the moment of sales, GST is tied to the point of supply.

 Furthermore, VAT is a tax on the final consumption of goods and services which is entirely borne by the consumer.
 In contrast, GST is a single tax on the supply of goods and services.
 Credits of input taxes paid at each stage are available in the subsequent stage of value addition, which makes GST essentially a tax only on value addition at each stage.
 The final consumer will thus bear only the GST charged by the last dealer in the supply chain, with set-off benefits at all the previous stages.

 Besides, VAT is performed offline based on a summary regarding a specific period, whereas GST is performed purely online based on transactions.
 Moreover, in the VAT system, the seller is responsible for the collection of revenues, while in the GST scheme the purchaser is in charge of the records.

 Margin and VAT procedure

 Some companies have the right to choose another form of VAT taxation called the VAT margin scheme.
 This VAT procedure allows companies to pay VAT on their profit margin on sold goods.
 In contrast to ordinary VAT, the seller cannot deduct VAT from purchased goods or services.
-If you need to know first how to calculate margin profit you can use our gross margin calculator.
+If you need to know how to calculate your profit margin first you can use our gross margin calculator.
 If you want to use it in combination with VAT, try the margin and VAT (it has nothing to do with the "VAT margin scheme", though).